-Most pennant flags are taller than they are wide, but I found a great little stack of 4″ x 4″ textured scrapbooking paper (which I can no longer find online), so I made cute wide pennants out of right triangles.
-If you have 12″ x 12″ scrapbooking paper or card stock, you could cut it on both diagonals to make four big flags per piece of paper, or cut them in half again to make eight, and in half again to make sixteen.
+Most flags are taller than they are wide, but I already had this great little stack of 4″ x 4″ textured scrapbooking paper, so I made cute wide pennants out of right triangles.

 - Rotary Cutter